LauraRuis/VAST2017/PROCESS.md

 # Day 8
 Discussed some new problems at stand-up meeting.
 Decided to start with putting all my visualizations in a function and add them on one dashboard.

+Put all 4 visualizations in functions and loaded in a new html as libraries, made new javascript file to make the total dashboard.
+Table, Line chart and graph work and are visable together on a page.
+Parallel Coordinates is written in d3 v3, so does not work yet.
+Need to find solution for this.

+**Summary day 8**
+- Merged visualizations on a page
+- Encountered problem of usnig d3 v3 and v4 together